 Heat pump water heaters use electricity to move heat from one place to another instead of generating heat directly.
 Therefore, they can be two to three times more energy efficient than conventional electric resistance water heaters.
 To move the heat, heat pumps work like a refrigerator in reverse.

-While a refrigerator pulls heat from inside a box and dumps it into the surrounding room, a stand-alone air-source heat pump water heater pulls heat from the surrounding air and dumps it -- at a higher temperature -- into a tank to heat water.
+While a refrigerator pulls heat from inside a box and sends it into the surrounding room, a stand-alone air-source heat pump water heater pulls heat from the surrounding air and transfers it -- at a higher temperature -- to heat water in a storage tank.
 You can purchase a stand-alone heat pump water heating system as an integrated unit with a built-in water storage tank and back-up resistance heating elements.
 You can also retrofit a heat pump to work with an existing conventional storage water heater.

 Homeowners primarily install geothermal heat pumps -- which draw heat from the ground during the winter and from the indoor air during the summer -- for heating and cooling their homes.
 For water heating, you can add a desuperheater to a geothermal heat pump system.
 A desuperheater is a small, auxiliary heat exchanger that uses superheated gases from the heat pump's compressor to heat water.
-This hot water then circulates through a pipe to the home's storage water heater tank.
+This hot water then circulates through a pipe to the storage water heater tank in the house.

 Desuperheaters are also available for tankless or demand-type water heaters.
 In the summer, the desuperheater uses the excess heat that would otherwise be expelled to the ground.
-Therefore, when the geothermal heat pump runs frequently during the summer, it can heat all of your water.
+With frequent operation during the summer, the geothermal heat pump may provide the majority of your hot water needs.

-During the fall, winter, and spring -- when the desuperheater isn't producing as much excess heat -- you'll need to rely more on your storage or demand water heater to heat the water.
+During the fall, winter, and spring -- when the desuperheater isn't producing as much excess heat -- you'll need to rely more on your storage or demand water heater.
 Some manufacturers also offer triple-function geothermal heat pump systems, which provide heating, cooling, and hot water.
 They use a separate heat exchanger to meet all of a household's hot water needs.

 Selecting a Heat Pump Water Heater

 Heat pump water heater systems typically have higher initial costs than conventional storage water heaters.
-However, they have lower operating costs, which can offset their higher purchase and installation prices.
+However, they have lower operating costs, which can offset higher purchase and installation costs.

 Before buying a heat pump water heating system, you also need to consider the following: